 Once you have completed the plan, share it with your team members to receive their feedbacks.
 By this means they will be aware of the communication lines and types available in your project.

 3. Follow the Plan

 Follow the plan that you have created and stay on track with the important items you’ve defined in the plan.
 For example, if you plan monthly progress meetings, make sure that it will be held.

 Here below you can find a sample project communication plan template.
-You can review and customize for your projects requirements.
+You can review and customize for your project requirements.

 Communication is the act of sending and receiving information.
 Some people think that creating project communication plans for small projects is just a waste of time.
 But this is a big mistake.
 You need a communication plan for any type and scale of projects to facilitate communications.
 Note that project managers should be good communicators in order to manage people because project management is all about communication.
 If you want to share your comments regarding the communication plan template example and creation steps, you can use the comments section given below.

 Francois Simosa is the head of training for the Gragados Training Associates, which provides special project management and risk management training programs.